JohnsonKayati/StreamRec/README.md

 | inference-service (EC2) | ECS Fargate or EC2 |
 | Frontend (Vite build) | Amplify Hosting |

-For EC2 deployment: the inference service pulls artifacts from S3 at container startup via an IAM instance role (no credentials in code).
-Set `VITE_API_BASE_URL=http://<EC2-IP>:8002` in `frontend/.env` to point the dashboard at the live backend.
+The inference service pulls model artifacts from S3 at container startup via an IAM instance role (no credentials in code).
+The frontend reads the backend URL from `VITE_API_BASE_URL`, set in a local `frontend/.env` file that is not committed to the repo.

 ---